br3ndonland/algorithms/README.md

 ## Directory structure

-This project contains both Python and JavaScript code.
-Each language is separated into its own sub-directory: _js_ for JavaScript and _py_ for Python.
+This project contains JavaScript, Python, and Terraform code.
+Each language is separated into its own sub-directory: _js_ for JavaScript, _py_ for Python, and _terraform_ for Terraform.
 The directory structure within each language's sub-directory follows the conventions for that language.

 JavaScript applications typically use _src_ for source code and _tests_ for tests.